energywebfoundation/origin/packages/ew-utils-demo/README.md

 * <code>allowedMatcher</code>: address of the matcher allowed to pair the demand and supply

 #### example
 We want to make an agreement between the demand<code>0</code> and supply<code>0</code>.
 The agreed price between the two parties is set at <code>10 USD</code> with the timeframe of the contract being <code>hourly</code> for a period of <code>10</code>(hours).
-The current time and watt-hour readings are stored as <code>0</code> marking the genesis of the agreement.
+The current period and watt-hour readings are stored as <code>0</code> marking the genesis of the agreement.
 The trader with the address <code>0x4095f1db44884764C17c7A9A31B4Bf20f5779691</code> is creating the agreement.
 Although the supplier must approve the agreement to actually confirm it.

 <code>
 {